Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 • Any other info a client specifically asks for, like a vendor ID #

-Note: When you start working with a client, ask them their process for paying vendors.
 Companies often have specific steps you need to follow, like an accounting email address to send invoices to.
 Some might even have special invoice templates to fill out.
 Others might require you to create an account in the software product they use to process invoices.
 Just follow everything carefully and keep track of account names and logins.
-Usually getting everything set up is the hardest part (and it’s not that hard).
+Usually, getting everything set up is the hardest part (and it’s not that hard).
 Once set up, it should be turnkey.

 Getting electronic payment is quicker and greener (no paper, no envelopes, no need to visit a bank).